-What Do You Do The Day After There’s A Mass Shooting At Your School?
+This Is What It’s Like The Day After There’s A Mass Shooting At Your School

 Advertisement

-Waiting in the closet, teens were making calls and mining social media, searching for any kernel of information.
-Sara, against her better judgement, watched gruesome Snapchats, on Twitter, looking for which of her classmates had been harmed.
-Sara was especially worried about her 15-year-old freshman sister, Jordan, who is also a student at Marjory Stoneman Douglas.
+Sheltering in the closet, teens were making calls and mining social media, searching for any kernel of information.
+Sara, against her better judgement, watched gruesome Snapchats, and on Twitter scanned for which of her classmates had been harmed.
+Sara was especially worried about her 15-year-old sister, Jordan, who is a freshman at Marjory Stoneman Douglas.

 “Everybody’s on the phone with their parents saying if this is the last time I hear your voice, know that I love you,” Sara recalled.
 Rumors were rampant.
 Sara said she heard whispers such as, “This person got shot in the arm.
 This person’s arm got grazed.”

 Thursday morning, Sara woke up early and texted Jared.
 She wanted to eat, but she couldn’t.
 Jared also hadn’t eaten.
-As soon as they woke up, they were both glued to their phones.
+Both were glued to their phones.

-When a SWAT team freed her and her classmates after 2.5 hours, she was told to put her hands up.
+When a SWAT team freed her and her classmates after 2 and a half hours, she was told to put her hands up.
 She did so, with one.
-The other held on to her AP art project, an iPad, and a fuchsia carnation that Jared gave to her for Valentine’s Day.
+The other held on to her AP art project, an iPad, and a fuchsia carnation that Jared gave her for Valentine’s Day.
 Sara heard a rumor that they could bring "small things," with them when authorities came.

 This proved untrue.
 She exited only with her phone, which she was instructed to keep in her pocket.
 Sara was particularly bummed to leave behind the flower.
-“It made my heart hurt,” she said.

-Jared balled up his fist, beginning to cry as he thought of his friend, Alaina Petty who died.
+Jared balled up his fist, beginning to cry as he thought of his friend Alaina Petty who died.
 He had just spent the period before the shooting with her, in an ROTC class.

 “I didn’t think that was the last time I’d see her,” he said of Alaina.
 “We were just being kids.
 I said goodbye of course.
 I gave her a hug of course,” he said, as if searching for some way he might have parted with her differently.
 Sara wiped away his tears as he spoke.
 The two of them lost a mutual friend together, too, Helena Ramsay.

-Jared found out she died soon after he woke up, when he saw a post on Instagram.
+Jared found out Alaina died soon after he woke up, when he saw a post on Instagram.
 “I sat there with my phone in my hand.
 I just threw it, not caring where it landed or anything.
 I’m just sitting there.
 I saw her yesterday.”

 Sara is checking her phone, when a new list comes in — the identifications of the deceased.
 They look over the names together, Jared’s head resting on Sara’s shoulder.
 Sara read the names out-loud, as she rubbed her fingers together.